flavienbwk/docker-logstash/README.md

 # Docker Logstash

-Simple repo to use and experiment with Logstash, useful for cluster migrations.
+A repo to use and experiment with Logstash, useful for cluster migrations.

 ![Migration strategy](./images/strategy.jpg)